bailey-lab/msmt_dr_longitudinal_21-23/plot_noncanonical_k13/README.md

 Finally, if a sample fails both filters, coverage and alternate counts are both set to 0.
 The output AA tables are suitable for downstream parsing with the AA_table_visualization and plot_static_maps pipelines.

+## Downstream Analysis
+At the risk of drowning in redundant files, I copied all of the scripts and key files from both AA_table_visualization and plot_static_maps.
+These included:
+ - the src folder from AA_table_visualization
+ - the variant_graphing.ipynb jupyter notebook from AA_table_visualization
+ - the cleaned_metadata folder from AA_table_visualization
+ - the R_scripts folder from plot_static_maps
+ - the python_scripts folder from plot_static_maps
+ - the envs folder from plot_static_maps
+ - the input_shape_files folder from plot_static_maps
+ - the kagera_plotting.smk file from plot_static_maps

+I modified the variant_graphing.ipynb jupyter notebook and the kagera_plotting.smk snakemake file slightly to accept the output from noncanonical_AA_tables, and ran both of these pipelines to generate figure 2 graphs.
+The output of the Jupyter notebook (dynamic graphs and prevalence tables) is stored in year_10_3_noncanonical where year is 2021, 2022, and 2023.
+The output of the kagera_plotting.smk (high quality Figure 2 images) is stored in kagera_graphs_year_10_3, where year is 2021, 2022, and 2023.